Electromagnetic Radiation

 \[c = \lambda \nu\]

 Notice that wavelength and frequency are inversely proportional (i.e. if wavelength increases, frequency decreases, and vice-versa).
 This relationship becomes crucial when we ask: how much energy does light of a given frequency carry?
-The answer, as we’ll see in the next section, involves a revolutionary constant that changed physics forever.
+The next section answers this question with Planck’s constant, a quantity that changed physics forever.

-The “two-way” speed of electromagnetic radiation (e.g. light) in a vacuum (c0) is an average speed measured to be
+The commonly accepted measurement for the speed of electromagnetic radiation in a vacuum is the “two-way” speed (c0), measured to be

 \[ \begin{align*} c_0 &= 2.997~924~58 \times 10^{8}~\mathrm{m~s^{-1}} \\[1.5ex] &\approx 2.998 \times 10^{8}~\mathrm{m~s^{-1}} \end{align*} \]